IvoNet/epub-processor/README.md

 * Look at the errors created by the epublib and if I can distill rules / strategies from those errors. -> IN PROGRESS
 * See TODO's in the code! -> IN PROGRESS
 * Add Epub strategies for all the other items in the Epubs -> OPEN
-* Create a searcheable database? -> OPEN
+* Create a searcheable database? -> elasticsearch -> IN PROGRESS
-* Convert epub to kepub for kobo readers (like me)
 * Remove iTunes data from books as it has no function
 * Add StyleStrategy for replacing the current style with an IvoNet style or remove all styles?!
+* metadata based on isbn

 # Done #
 * Add a real Language detection Strategy!
 * Add a KepubStrategy for making the epubs kobo ready.
+* Convert epub to kepub for kobo readers (like me)
+* Remove watermark strategy.